 Best movies & TV Shows like Rex the Runt

 A unique, carefully handpicked, selection of the best movies like Rex the Runt Starring Elisabeth Hadley, Colin Rote, Steve Box, Andrew Jeffers, and more.
-If you liked Rex the Runt then you may also like: Vincent, The Wrong Trousers, War Story, Adam, A Grand Day Out and many more popular movies featured on this list.
+If you liked Rex the Runt then you may also like: The Wrong Trousers, War Story, A Grand Day Out, A Shaun the Sheep Movie: Farmageddon, Secrets of British Animation and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 TV show